 - Turn your phone on its side.
 Wide videos look better on screen. - Speak loudly and clearly.
 Pretend you are on stage with an audience listening. - Light it up!
 Turn on all lights.
-If videoing outside, the sun should be behind the videographer. - Record the video at the largest size and highest quality settings available. - When exporting your video, don't over compress it.
-Upload a large file to maintain quality.
+If videoing outside, the sun should be behind the videographer. - Record the video at the largest size and highest quality settings available. - When exporting your video, don't compress it too much.
+Upload a large video file to maintain quality.